mkongiv/dimage/README.md

-## DiMage: The DIstributed Mapping GEnerator.
+## DiMage: The DIstributed MApping GEnerator.

 **Official Artifact of the SC'23 paper: "Automatic Generation of Distributed-Memory Mappings for Tensor Computations".**